A T-shirt worn by Taylor Swift sparks a $2M windfall for sea otters

 “We definitely had a little Taylor Swift dance party in the office yesterday afternoon when we hit the goal,” she said.

-The aquarium began accepting back-orders and by Friday afternoon it had raised $2.2 million, according to its website.
+The aquarium began accepting back-orders and by Friday afternoon it had raised more than $2 million, according to its website.

 How Swift acquired the T-Shirt that was last produced more than 32 years ago — when she was just 3 years old — remains a mystery.